 Adolescence is a crucial time for good healthcare.
 Because both the temptations and the obligations of the larger world are increasingly available to these young people, every adolescent can benefit from supportive adult relationships to help guide them through this exciting, but tumultuous period.
 A supportive doctor can be an important part of a healthy lifestyle.
 Providers monitor the health your teen's growing and changing body and mind, lend a listening ear while your teen navigates the stormy seas of adolescence, and encourage your teen to make safe and healthy choices.

 Adolescence 11 to 21 years.
-Bright Futures Guidelines for Health Supervision of Infants, Children, and Adolescents.
-Available at: http://brightfutures.aap.org/materials-and-tools/tool-and-resource-kit/Pages/adolescence-tools.aspx.
+Bright Futures—American Academy of Pediatrics website.
+Available at: https://brightfutures.aap.org/materials-and-tools/tool-and-resource-kit/Pages/adolescence-tools.aspx.
 Accessed December 12, 2016.

 Hardoff D. Legal and Ethical Issues in Adolescents' Health Care.
 Georgian med News.
 2012;(210):18-23.